lamoda/gonkey/README.md

 ### CMD interface

-Before running an HTTP request you can run a script using cmd interface.
-When the test is ran, the first step is to load fixtures and run mocks.
-Next, the script is executed, then the test is ran.
+When the test is ran, operations are performed in the following order:

+1. Fixtures load
+2. Mocks setup
+3. beforeScript execute
+4. HTTP-request sent
+5. afterRequestScript execute
+6. The checks are ran

 #### Script definition